Change Mouse Double-Click Speed in Ubuntu

 How to change a mouse double-click setting in Ubuntu Linux

-Ubuntu Linux has a centralized location for most of its settings.
-You can manage everything from system configurations to creating new users and updates within the System Settings panel.
+Ubuntu Linux keeps most of its settings in one place.
+Manage everything from system configurations to user accounts and updates within the System Settings panel.

 From the System menu, select Settings, as shown below.